Interstate 43: Major accidents

 A multiple-vehicle collision on the northbound lanes of I-43 involving 52 vehicles, killing three and injuring at least 30 others, occurred on the Tower Drive Bridge at 6:45 am March 12, 1990.
 The cause was a wall of fog with extremely limited visibility near the Fox River on an otherwise clear day.

 On October 10, 2002, a multiple-vehicle collision occurred on I-43, just south of Cedar Grove.
 The crash occurred on southbound I-43 in Sheboygan County just north of the Ozaukee–Sheboygan county line.
 It involved 50 vehicles and was found to have been caused by low visibility due to fog at a point where the freeway comes its closest to paralleling Lake Michigan, 0.7 mi from shore.
 The crash and resulting fires led to the deaths of 10 individuals, making this crash the deadliest in Wisconsin history.
 In addition to the fatalities, 36 people were also injured in the pileup.
 According to witnesses at the scene, fire from the wreckage rose over 20–30 ft into the air.
 First responders said many of the bodies they recovered were burned beyond recognition.
 Then-Sheboygan County Sheriff Loni Koenig said of the crash site, "In my 21 years [of law enforcement], this is the most horrific scene I have ever seen, and I'm sure that it is for many of the people there."
 The crash has since been described as the worst traffic crash in Wisconsin state history.

 Another multiple-vehicle collision occurred on March 5, 2019, on the Leo Frigo Bridge because of ice on the bridge.
 Nobody was severely injured.

 Future

-I-43 will expand from four to six lanes in total from Silver Spring Drive to WIS 60, with the anticipated completion in late 2024.
+I-43 is currently being widened from four to six lanes in total north of Milwaukee from Silver Spring Drive to WIS 60, with the anticipated completion in late 2024.
+Rest Area 51 and 52 in Manitowoc County between Cooperstown and Denmark will be replaced with a newer facilities beginning in 2024 and ending in 2025.